jonathan-g/kayadata/cran-comments.md

 ### NOTES:

-* False-positive warning on r-hub and winbuilder about a possibly misspelled word in hte DESCRIPTION file:
+* False-positives on r-hub and winbuilder about possibly misspelled words in the DESCRIPTION file: "Kaya," "Keiichi," "Yoichi," and "Yokobori."
+These words are proper nouns and they are spelled correctly.
-  "Kaya".
-This word is spelled correctly (it is a proper noun).

 * **r-hub only**: False-positive warning about (possibly) invalid URL
   <https://www.eia.gov/outlooks/archive/ieo17/>.